mmore500/signalgp-lite/joss/paper.md

 ### sans_regulation

-Regulation is the process by which genetic programming programs can adjust which program modules they express.
-Since this hinders tag-match caching, we wanted to measure changes both with and without regulation.
+Regulation operations allow SignalGP and `signalgp-lite` programs to adjust which program modules are expressed.
+Since this invalidates tag-match caches, we wanted to measure changes both with and without regulation.
 This benchmark measures the complete instruction set without regulation-specific instructions ([list them here]).

-As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up, meaning that `signalgp-lite` offers performance improvements even on simulations that do not heavily depend on regulation.
+As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up.
+This means that `signalgp-lite` offers performance improvements even on simulations that do not heavily depend on regulation.

 # Test Problem Benchmarking

-Since `signalgp-lite` is intended to serve as a specialized alternative to the original SignalGP in artifical life situations, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
+Since `signalgp-lite` is intended to serve as a specialized alternative to the original SignalGP for certain artifical life applications, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
-To test whether this is the case, we replicated two experiments from the original SignalGP paper, reported below [@lalejini_tag-based_2021].
+To verify `signalgp-lite`'s aptitude, we replicated two experiments from the original SignalGP paper [add regulation paper], reported below [@lalejini_tag-based_2021].

 ## Changing Enviroment Problem

-The Changing Enviroment Problem consisted of K (2, 4, 8, or 16) mutually-exclusive enviromental signals.
-Organisms were tasked to respond to each with a particular signaling instruction.
+The Changing Enviroment Problem dispatched K = 2, 4, 8, or 16 mutually-exclusive enviromental signals with randomly genereated tags.
+Organisms were tasked to respond to each signal with a unique response instruction.

-A total of 100 replicates were evolved for up to 10000 generations.
+A total of 100 replicates were evolved for up to 10,000 generations.
-100 organisms were chosen using the elite and roulette selection schemes.
+All 100 organisms were chosen using the elite and roulette selection schemes.
 \autoref{fig:tts-changing} shows the number of generations elapsed before a full solution was found.
-`signalgp-lite` evolved full solutions to each problem within 3500 updates in all 100 tested replicates.
+`signalgp-lite` evolved full solutions to each problem within 3,500 updates in all 100 tested replicates.

-In the `K=16` case, we achieved a superior signal reproduction rate compared to an average of 32% on the vanilla implementation  (Figure 2 in @lalejini2018evolving).
+In the `K=16` case, we achieved a superior 100% signal reproduction rate compared to an average of 32% on the original SignalGP  implementation  (Figure 2 in @lalejini2018evolving).
-We suspect this improvement occured due to differences in how default mutation parameters, tag matching, and program initialization were performed, rather than an intrinsic difference between the libraries.
+We suspect this improvement occured due to differences in how mutation, tag matching, and program initialization were performed, rather than an intrinsic difference between the libraries.

 ## Contextual Signal Problem

-This problem tests the ability of evolving programs to maintain memory of previously encountered signals.
+The contextual signal problem assesses the ability of evolving programs to maintain memory of previously encountered signals.
-Programs must remember an initial signal (i.e., the "context") in order to respond appropiately to the second signal.
+Programs must remember an initial signal (i.e., the "context") in order to respond appropiately to a second signal.

-The unordered input signal pairs were assigned a response signal that then had to be replicated by the organism.
+Each possible unordered input signal pair was assigned a unique response that then had to be performed by the organism.
 A total of 16 input signal pairs and 4 response signals were tested.
 Table 2 in @lalejini2018evolving provides a visual representation of these sequences.

-A total of XX replicates were evolved for up to 10000 generations using a 16-way lexicase selection scheme, with each of the input signal pairs serving as a test case.
+A total of XX replicates were evolved for up to 10,000 generations using a 16-way lexicase selection scheme, with each of the input signal pairs serving as a test case.
 To evaluate the specific test case, each program was sent the first signal of each test case and given 128 updates to process it.
-After this, their internal CPU state was reset, and the second signal was sent.
+After this, their internal running modules were reset and the second signal was sent.
 After another 128 updates, their response was evaluated.
 In order to save resources and computing time, as soon as a replicate evolved a fully-correct solution, their evolution was halted.
+[explain how we made sure they werent lucky]
 \autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

 `signalgp-lite` evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
-Moreover, fewer programs were unable to reach a full solution in 10000 generations under `signalgp-lite`.
+Moreover, fewer replicates failed to reach a full solution in 10000 generations under `signalgp-lite`.
 With regulation disabled, however, the performance of both libraries was similar.

 # Projects Using the Sofrware

-`signalgp-lite` is used in DISHTINY, a framework for studying digital organism multicelularity.
+`signalgp-lite` is used in DISHTINY, a digital framework for studying organism multicelularity.

 # Figures